SAML Module

 Remarks

 The event is fired for informational and logging purposes only.
-Used to track the progress of the connection.
+This event tracks the progress of the connection.

 StartElement Event (SAML Module)